Wouldn’t it be nice to take massive action in 30 days and reap the rewards for years to come?

 Not in debt?

-Think about reallocating the $1,000 you can save to something you’ve always wanted.
+Think about reallocating the $1,000 you can save into something you’ve always wanted.

 Let’s start with a quick win.
-Shopping your insurance takes less than 10 minutes — yet can save you hundreds.
+Shopping for your insurance takes less than 10 minutes — yet it can save you hundreds of dollars.

 I recommended starting with Esurance, which makes it super-easy to get a quote in a few minutes.

-Day # 3 – Make A List Of Free & Fun Activities
+Day #3: Make a List of Free and Fun Activities

-There will come a time in the days and weeks ahead you’ll be looking for something fun to do.
+There will come a time in the days and weeks ahead when you’ll be looking for fun things to do.

 Be proactive and think about different experiences you can have without spending money.